-At the Prairie School, art is both a body of knowledge and a studio experience in which we organize art activities related to specific goals.
-The sequence and depth of these experiences are determined by nature of the discipline, the objectives desired, and the interests, abilities, and needs of the students to a balance of art experiences, including drawing, painting, photography, hand-and wheel-thrown pottery, sculpture, collage, puppetry, printmaking, fiber-art, metals, papermaking, and glassblowing.
-Art activities teach students about different cultures and nurture students’ creative and imaginative capabilities.
+At Prairie, art is both a body of knowledge and a studio experience in which we organize activities related to specific goals.
+The sequence and depth of these experiences are determined by nature of the discipline, the objectives desired, and the interests, abilities, and needs of the students to a balance of art experiences.
+Art activities teach students about different cultures while nurturing creative and imaginative capabilities.
 The objective is to create a curriculum that values the originality and joy of creating and develops a spirit of inquiry and adventure in the search for a personal expression.

 - The Main Art Studio (Lower Level) is where art classes for grades 2 through 8 are taught.
-In the Lower Level we have a wet photography studio, a ceramic room with two electric kilns, a video viewing room, and storage.
+In the Lower Level we have a wet photography studio, a ceramic room with two electric kilns, and a video viewing room.

-- Bill Reid, our artist-in-residence, works in the Lower Level.
+- Bill Reid ’73, our artist-in-residence, works in the Lower Level.
 For more information on Bill and his creations click here.

 - The Upper Level is primarily used by Upper School.